 Are the city's attractions open?

-The top museums in the city including the Museo Frida Kahlo, the Museum of Anthropology, and the Palacio de Bellas Artes have reportedly been checked for damages and are open for travelers planning to visit these centers.
+The top museums in the city including the Museo Frida Kahlo, the Museum of Anthropology, and the Palacio de Bellas Artes have reportedly been checked for damages and are open for travelers.

 Can tourists visit Morelos and Puebla?

-The museums in the Puebla and Cholula neighborhoods are scheduled to open and visitors can explore some of the tourist attractions.
+The museums in the Puebla and Cholula neighborhoods are scheduled to open soon and visitors can explore some of the tourist attractions here.
 However, some historical buildings and archaeological sites have been closed on the recommendations of the National Institute of Archaeology and History (INAH).